abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 A collection of [Typescript](https://www.typescriptlang.org/) Maps and Sets that publish changes in their state (entries created, updated or deleted) using [RxJS](https://rxjs.dev/) Observables.

+For the latest changes and the current version see the [Change log](./CHANGELOG.md).

 # Table of contents <!-- omit in toc -->

 - [Introduction](#introduction)